 By Karen Berger

 Lovingly compiled by prolific hiking specialist Berger, in association with the American Hiking Society, here is a walker’s dream bucket list, embodied in a lavishly illustrated celebration of 80 of the world’s most iconic trails.
 From our own amazing Australian walks through to the subarctic reaches of Norway and the ultimate Himalayan odysseys, each trail has its own gorgeous photo gallery to really get your feet itching for the trail.
+If you are visiting Norway, you can learn about dugnad, this article is good.

 Atlas Obscura: An Explorer’s Guide to the World’s Hidden Wonders